and even without leaving PhpStorm. All the changes you make are immediately reflected in the browser and the affected area is highlighted.

 - Configuring the Live Edit Update Policy in the Debugging Mode

 Before you start

-- Install and enable the LiveEdit plugin as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+- Install and enable the LiveEdit plugin.
+The plugin is not bundled with PhpStorm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.

 Make sure the JetBrains Chrome Extension is installed in your Chrome browser.